There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 The ultimate picnic sandwich takes an entirely different approach and comes from none other than the originators of the word pique-nique – the French.

-A Pan Bagnat is a Frech picnic sandwich made for sharing.
-It is made with either a hollowed-out crusty boule or baguette, layered with gorgeous ingredients such as cheeses, meats, herbs and veg.
+A Pan Bagnat is a French picnic sandwich made for sharing.
+It is made with either a hollowed-out crusty boule or baguette, layered with gorgeous ingredients such as cheeses, meats, herbs, and veg.
 It is wrapped in paper and pressed under something heavy overnight in the fridge.
 It is then cut into slices or wedges to share.

-For both sandwiches and salads, no matter if you decide on DIY or preprepared, store in watertight containers or zip lock bags.
+Picnic Tip: For sandwiches and salads, whether you decide on DIY or preprepared, store in watertight containers or zip-lock bags.

-There is no greater picnic disappointment than to discover melted ice or even condensation from ice packs has leached into your crusty or crisp picnic spoils.
+There is no greater picnic disappointment than discovering melted ice or condensation from ice packs has leached into your crusty or crisp picnic spoils.

 Picnic Salad Tips